tianocore-docs/edk2-BuildSpecification/1_introduction/13_terms.md

 depends only on headers and libraries provided in the MDE, while a module that is of module type `DXE_DRIVER` depends on common DXE components.
 For a definition of the various module types, see Appendix Module Types.
-The EDK II build system also permits modules of type `USER_DEFINED`.
+The EDK II build system also permits modules of type `USER_DEFINED` and `HOST_APPLICATION`.
 These modules will not be processed by the EDK II Build system.

 **Package**